-In order to understand parental favoritism, let’s first look at these two hypothetical scenarios:
+To begin understanding parental favoritism, let’s look at these two hypothetical scenarios:

 Jenny always felt that her parents favoured her younger sister over her.
 She knew it wasn’t due to the age factor since she was only a few months older than her sister.
 Also, she was more hardworking, studious, calm-tempered and helping than her younger sister.

 It didn’t make sense that her parents doted more to her younger sister who barely had any good personality traits.